byoso/flask_for_desktop/README.md

 ```
 flask-fd plop 1
 ```
-or for a more customizable and fancy interface (the best choice)
+or for a more customizable and fancy interface, very easy (the best choice)
 ```
 flask-fd plop 2
 ```